ctoruno/LAC-Reports/Outputs/Argentina/Method/Argentina_method.md

                                                 </div>
                                                 <div class="col-12">
                                                     <p class="mb-4">
                                                         <b class="c-purple">COVERAGE:</b> Interviews were distributed across regions to create a nationally representative sample.
-Forty percent (40%) of the interviews took place in the Centro region, followed by 20% in NOA, 11% n Litoral, 11% in Pampeana, 10% in Cuyo, and 9% in Patagonia
+Forty percent (40%) of the interviews took place in the Centro region, followed by 20% in NOA, 11% n Litoral, 11% in Pampeana, 10% in Cuyo, and 9% in Patagonia.
                                                     </p>
                                                     <p class="mb-4">
                                                         <b class="c-purple">GEOGRAPHY:</b> Eight percent (8%) of respondents resided in rural areas and municipalities, while 92% of respondents resided in metro areas or cities.